 The Taxonomy of Neocaridina and Caridina shrimp

 After all these searches I was disappointed a little bit.
 I tried hard but the results did not satisfy me so I decided to look at the problem from another angle.
-Thus, I asked myself – what criteria do biologist use for genus classification?
+Thus, I asked myself – what criteria do biologists use for genus classification?
 What else do they use in general?
 Therefore, I started looking in this direction.

 John Lindley provided an early definition of systematics in 1830.
 In 1970, Michener defined “systematic biology” and “taxonomy“.
 The composition of a genus is determined by a taxonomist.